St. James Episcopal Church (New London, Connecticut)

 St. James Episcopal Church at 76 Federal Street at the corner of Huntington Street in New London, Connecticut is a historic church in the Episcopal Diocese of Connecticut.
 The congregation was founded in 1725, and the current church - the congregation's third - was built from 1847 to 1850 to designs in the Gothic Revival style by Richard Upjohn.
+The church reported 326 members in 2019 and 175 members in 2023; no membership statistics were reported nationally in 2024 parochial reports.
+Plate and pledge income reported for the congregation in 2024 was $244,869.
+Average Sunday attendance (ASA) in 2024 was 73 persons, down from a reported 118 in 2020.

 The building was added to the National Register of Historic Places in 2004.